-This lush and delicious gluten-free and dairy-free Coconut Custard Pie is a take on the crustless pie recipes popular about 30 years ago.
+Coconut custard pie is one of those throwback desserts that'll make you feel nostalgic for simpler days and slow living.
+This lush and delicious gluten-free and dairy-free coconut custard pie is a take on the crustless pie recipes made popular in the South about 30 years ago.

 Fluffy and light, it is the perfect dessert for busy cooks.
 No prepping a gluten-free buttery pie crust required, just combine the ingredients and pour into a pie dish.
 Easy as...pie.